MatthewLeoLaporte/RNNs-learn-robust-policies/formal-brainstorming.md

 **Perhaps if we consider a local linearization of the network, and given that the point mass and the force fields are also linear, we then have a closed-loop system whose transfer function could be analyzed.**

 ## How to proceed

+Local linearization around fixed points (i.e. steady state, stabilization task)

+Derive linear transfer function and analyze stability and frequency responses at fixed points

+Some kind of logic going from disturbances → loss gradients → policies → behaviour?

+- But presumably the network cannot be assumed to be at fixed points throughout learning; there may not even be fixed points at the start.

+## Collaboration

 - I would like to derive some results myself
 - However I am not under illusions about my ability to generate mathematical proofs, which is pretty weak